binahayat00/shape/README.md

 <img src="icon.png" align="right" />

 # Welcome to The Symfony Shape Calculate
-## Shape with symfony
+## Shape with Symfony

+This project calculates the surfaces and diameters of triangles and circles.

 ## Requirements:
 - PHP8
 - Symfony 6.0.9

-This project caculate surfaces and diameters of triangles and circles.
-For Circle you need ti fill:
+For the circle you need to fill:
-## raduis
+- radius
-And for triangle you need to fill:
+And for the triangle you need to fill:
-## side1
+- side1
-## side2
+- side2
-## side3
+- side3